zahemen9900/AdaptIQ/BACKEND.md

 # AdaptIQ Backend Firebase Implementation

-This document outlines the Firebase database structure and implementation guidelines for the AdaptIQ learning platform.
+This document outlines the Firebase database structure and implementation for the AdaptIQ learning platform.

 ## Overview

-AdaptIQ uses Firebase as its backend solution with the following services:
+AdaptIQ currently uses Firebase as its backend solution with the following services:

 - **Firebase Authentication**: For user management and authentication
 - **Cloud Firestore**: For NoSQL database storage of user data and learning content
-- **Firebase Storage**: For storing user-uploaded files such as images
-- **Firebase Analytics**: For tracking user behavior and application performance
-- **Firebase Cloud Functions**: For server-side logic and API integrations
 - **Firebase Hosting**: For deployment of the web application

+## Current Implementation

+The project currently has the following Firebase functionality implemented:

+### User Management
+- Email/password authentication with Firebase Auth
+- User data storage in Firestore with onboarding preferences
+- User settings and profile information management

+### Learning Progress Tracking
+- Course progress tracking with percentage completion
+- Activity history recording for learning sessions
+- Learning mode usage statistics

+### Course Learning Experience
+- Storage of chat history with AI tutors
+- Progress updates when completing learning activities
+- Personalized learning preferences by subject

+### Assignment Management
+- Create and store course-specific assignments
+- Track assignment status (pending, in-progress, completed)
+- Store due dates and priority levels
+- Assignment completion tracking

 ## Database Structure

-The Cloud Firestore database will use the following collection and document structure:
+The Cloud Firestore database uses the following collection and document structure:

 ### Users Collection